CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ## Overview

 Welcome to the documentation for the **Code Annotations** project.
-This project explores various aspects, both in Java and Python, including attributes, decorators, and assertions.
-The primary goal is to showcase the implementation of a simple calculator application with a menu-driven interface.
+This project explores various aspects in both Java and Python, including attributes, decorators, and assertions.
+The primary goal is to showcase the implementation of a calculator program that makes use of code annotations.

 ## Table of Contents